Trump lands in Saudi Arabia on first overseas visit of presidency

-RIYADH, Saudi Arabia — A royal greeting awaited President Donald Trump Saturday when he touched down in Saudi Arabia, the birthplace of Islam and a leading regional power.
+RIYADH, Saudi Arabia — A royal greeting was bestowed on President Donald Trump Saturday after he touched down in Saudi Arabia, the birthplace of Islam and a leading regional power.

-A president's first foreign visit is often read as a sign of the administration's policy priorities and no other U.S. leader has chosen the kingdom for their initial international foray.
+A president's first foreign visit is often read as a sign of the administration's policy priorities and no other U.S. leader has chosen the kingdom for an initial international foray.

+The pomp and pageantry included a signing ceremony for a military arms deal to Saudi Arabia, worth an immediate $110 billion and up to $350 billion over 10 years.

-King Salman met Trump and first lady Melania on the tarmac, and walked them back to the terminal on a red carpet lined by Saudi military.
-The party then held a brief ceremony in the terminal before the president's motorcade sped away from the airport.
+The trip began when King Salman, the nation's 81-year-old leader, met the president and first lady Melania Trump on the tarmac, then walked them back to the terminal on a red carpet flanked by Saudi military.
+The group held a brief greeting ceremony before the president's motorcade sped away from the airport.

+Hours later President Trump arrived for his official welcome ceremony at the royal offices, flanked by a herd of horsemen carrying Saudi and American flags.
+While there he was awarded the Collar of Abdulaziz Al Saud Medal, named after the kingdom's founder and considered its highest honor.

-Trump was also scheduled to meet with Crown Prince Muhammad bin Nayef and Deputy Crown Prince Mohammed bin Salman, and participate in signing ceremonies for several agreements that "further solidify U.S.-Saudi security and economic cooperation," according to aides.
-In one such agreement, the Saudis are expected to purchase billions in U.S. military equipment over the next ten years.
+Trump was scheduled to meet with Crown Prince Mohammad bin Nayef and Deputy Crown Prince Mohammed bin Salman, and participate in signing ceremonies for several agreements that "further solidify U.S.-Saudi security and economic cooperation," according to aides.

 The president is also expected to participate in three major meetings with Arab and Muslim leaders from around the globe, including an international event organized by the Saudis around his visit entitled the "Arab Islamic American Summit."